Your website is your online home.

 I've had a personal website since the early 2000s.
 This website looks nothing like the original, and I'll continue to redesign as my needs change.

 After reading through the above checklist, you can decide for yourself if it's time for you to redesign your website.
-Take a long look at your current online home and make sure that your website is still right for your business needs.
+Take a long look at your current online home and make sure that your website is still right for your needs.